Over 1 day

 Also, consider pre-built accessibility ramps to determine if these alternatives will suit your temporary needs.

 - Pressure-treated lumber rated for ground contact should be used to build a shed ramp.
-Use a circular saw to cut triangular stringers based on your rise and slope measurements.
+Use a circular saw to cut triangular stringers based on the rise and slope measurements.

-- The nominal size of the boards you select depends on the ramp rise.
-For example, 2- x 6-inch lumber could be used as stringers if the rise is less than 5 1/2-inches; a rise greater than that would require a 2- x 8-inch board.
+- The size of the boards depends on the ramp rise.
+For example, 2- x 6-inch lumber could be used as stringers if the rise is less than 5 1/2 inches; a rise greater than that would require a 2- x 8-inch board.

-- A ramp 4-feet wide will use four stringers; two at each outside edge and two evenly spaced inside.
+- A ramp 4-feet wide uses four stringers; two at each outside edge and two evenly spaced inside.